 Compensation, Fees and Distributions.
-The general partner does not receive any compensation for its services as general partner of the Operating Partnership.
-As a partner in the Operating Partnership, however, the general partner has the same right to allocations and distributions as other partners of the Operating Partnership.
-In addition, the Operating Partnership will reimburse the general partner for all expenses incurred relating to the ongoing operation of the Company and any offering of partnership interests in the Operating Partnership or capital stock of the Company.
+The Company does not receive any compensation for its services as general partner of the Operating Partnership.
+As a partner in the Operating Partnership, however, the Company as general partner has the same right to allocations and distributions as other partners of the Operating Partnership.
+In addition, the Operating Partnership will reimburse the Company as general partner for all expenses incurred relating to the ongoing operation of the Company and any offering of partnership interests in the Operating Partnership or capital stock of the Company.